California Deed of Reconveyance Form

 Step 3 – The trustee must sign the deed of reconveyance with notary acknowledgment and file it with the County Recorder.[2]
 Recording fees at the time of this writing are $10 for the first page and $3 for each additional page.[3]

-Step 4 – After the deed of reconveyance has been recorded, the property title will be cleared, and the borrower will be sent a copy of the deed as proof that the loan has been paid off.
+Step 4 – After the deed of reconveyance has been recorded, the lien created by the deed of trust is removed from the title, and the borrower will be sent a copy of the deed as proof.

 Deed of Reconveyance (Preview)